WC PortraitLaw School:

 In addition, Worthington has raised over $1 million for the Pacific Heart Lung & Blood Institute (PHLBI), another 501(c)(3) nonprofit research foundation.
 PHLBI's mission is to improve the prevention, diagnosis, and treatment of chest diseases through independent research, collaboration, and education.
 The foundation is located in Los Angeles, California.
 Through PHLBI, Worthington has funded the creation of the Punch Worthington Research Laboratory, which is located at the UCLA Medical School in Los Angeles.

 Worthington believes in educating our children about the importance of protecting the environment that sustains all life.
-In 2002, he and his wife/partner Ann endowed a professorship for Ecology and Evolutionary Biology at the University of Texas in Austin.
-The course will introduce students to the key concepts of genetics, evolution, and ecology so they will have a better comprehension of the interplay between the population, pollution and natural and manufactured ecosystems.
+In 2002, he endowed a professorship for Ecology and Evolutionary Biology at the University of Texas in Austin.
+The course introduces students to the key concepts of genetics, evolution, and ecology so they will have a better comprehension of the interplay between the population, pollution and natural and manufactured ecosystems.

 Other Information